harness/helm-charts/src/prod/README.md

 harness:
   ci:
-    # -- Enabled will deploy CI to your cluster
+    # -- Enable to deploy CI to your cluster.
     enabled: true

     ci-manager: